Yesterday we enjoyed a fabulous evening on a boat trip from Bay Bulls to the Witless Bay Ecological Reserve.

 Just before we left, the whale waved us goodbye:

-It was an awesome trip, and for Marije, it was extra special because it was her first time seeing a whale from up close.
-I think it’s just great that we live in such a wonderful location where whales, icebergs and eagles are a part of our lives now.
+It was an awesome trip, and for Marije it was extra special because it was her first time seeing a whale from up close.
+I think it’s just great that we live in such a wonderful place where whales, icebergs and eagles are a part of our lives now.